 What we do at Televerde goes beyond traditional CSR (corporate social responsibility) activities like environmental stewardship, philanthropy, cause marketing, etc. We create shared value, which is a concept first introduced by Michael Porter in Harvard Business Review.
 In the simplest terms, it’s the practice of creating economic value in a way that also creates value for society by addressing its needs and challenges.
 For Televerde, it’s something we’ve always done–even before there was a name for it.
 For more than 20 years, we’ve provided women in prison with jobs, training, education and opportunities that enable them and their families to have better lives.
 This model reduces recidivism–which transforms communities and strengthens the economy—and also provides our clients with more talented and committed partners who, in turn, create greater return on their investment.
 The whole approach creates wins all around.
-So, in this new role, I’ll be able to combine my passion for helping women improve their lives, while optimizing the success of our clients.
-What could be better!?

 The criminal justice system has changed considerably over the past 25 years.
 This is the result of more expansive law enforcement efforts, tougher drug sentencing laws and poor reentry programs that uniquely affect women following release.
 Think about this: the female prison population today is close to eight times higher than in 1980.
 What’s worse, more than 60% of women in state prison have minor children under the age of 18-years-old.
 How can this possibly lead to good outcomes for families and communities?
 And not just in the short-term.
 I’m talking long-term, as in a generational effect.
 After all, cycles are almost always repeated.
 Stats show that 1 in 10 children with a parent in prison will end up incarcerated by the age of eighteen.
 And when this happens, the strain is felt outside the home with the burden placed squarely on the shoulders of taxpayers.